Zeaxanthin: Relationship with diseases of the eye

 As for cataracts, two meta-analyses confirm a correlation between high serum concentrations of lutein and zeaxanthin and a decrease in the risk of nuclear cataract, but not cortical or subcapsular cataract.
 The reports did not separate a zeaxanthin effect from a lutein effect.
 The AREDS2 trial enrolled subjects at risk for progression to advanced age-related macular degeneration.
 Overall, the group getting lutein (10 mg) and zeaxanthin (2 mg) did not reduce the need for cataract surgery.
 Any benefit is more likely to be apparent in subpopulations of individuals exposed to high oxidative stress, such as heavy smokers, alcoholics or those with low dietary intake of carotenoid-rich foods.

 In 2005, the US Food and Drug Administration rejected a Qualified Health Claims application by Xangold, citing insufficient evidence supporting the use of a lutein- and zeaxanthin-containing supplement in prevention of AMD.
 Dietary supplement companies in the U.S. are allowed to sell lutein and lutein plus zeaxanthin products using dietary supplement, such as "Helps maintain eye health", as long as the FDA disclaimer statement ("These statements have not been evaluated...") is on the label.
 In Europe, as recently as 2014, the European Food Safety Authority reviewed and rejected claims that lutein or lutein plus zeaxanthin improved vision.

 Natural occurrence

 Zeaxanthin is the pigment that gives paprika, corn, saffron, wolfberries (goji), and many other plants their characteristic colors of red, orange or yellow.
 Spirulina is also a rich source and can serve as a dietary supplement.
 Zeaxanthin breaks down to form picrocrocin and safranal, which are responsible for the taste and aroma of saffron.

-Foods containing the highest amounts of lutein and zeaxanthin are dark green leaf vegetables, such as kale, spinach, turnip greens, collard greens, romaine lettuce, watercress, Swiss chard and mustard greens; in green plants, the zeaxanthin may still be present, but is secondary to the prominent green of chlorophyll.
+Dark green leaf vegetables, such as kale, spinach, turnip greens, collard greens, romaine lettuce, watercress, Swiss chard and mustard greens are rich in lutein but contain little to no zeaxanthin, with the exception of scallions cooked in oil.
+Orange bell peppers (but not green, red, or yellow) are rich in zeaxanthin.